 Address Maintenance Concerns

 If there were maintenance concerns brought up during your inspection that were not fixed by the seller, address them as soon as possible.
-Ignoring maintenance concerns often leads to a bigger problem down the road which is often more costly.
-Write down a list of concerns around your house such as leaks, slow drains or old windows.
-Prioritize your list and get working!
+Ignoring maintenance concerns often leads to a bigger problem down the road, costing you more money.
+Make a list of concerns around the house, such as a roof leak, slow drains or sticky windows, prioritize your list and get working!
 (Unless you are a plumber or electrician please hire a professional when working on these types of repairs.)

 Meet Your Neighbors